Xiaofei-it/Shelly/README.md

 ##Phylosophy

-In business-logic-oriented programming, a change of a business object may causes changes of many components and the complexity of business logic will increase coupling between components.
+In business-logic-oriented programming, a change of a business object may cause changes of many components and the complexity of business logic will increase coupling between components.
 To decrease coupling we usually use listeners (observers) or EventBus, which is effective and easy to use.
 However, these techniques have the following disadvantages: